Important Information

 • To establish, exercise or defend legal claims.

 Here is a list of all the ways that we may use your personal information, and which of the reasons we rely on to do so.
-This is also where we tell you what our legitimate interests are.
+This is also where we tell you what our legitimate interests are where it is the reason for using your personal information.

 Serving you as a customer